Deep Model Compression based on the Training History

-To demonstrate the significance of the proposed history based filter pruning method, we utilize four popular deep learning models, LeNet-5 \cite{lecun1998gradient}, VGG-16 \cite{simonyan2014very}, ResNet-56, and ResNet-110 \cite{he2016deep}.
+To demonstrate the significance of the proposed history based filter pruning method, we utilize four popular deep learning models, VGG-16 \cite{simonyan2014very}, ResNet-50, ResNet-56, and ResNet-110 \cite{he2016deep}.
 All the experiments are conducted on NVIDIA GTX 1080 Titan Xp GPU.
 Through our experimental results, we observe that our method obtains state-of-the-art model compression results for all the above mentioned CNNs.
-Similar to \cite{singh2020leveraging}, the regularizer term $\lambda$ is set to $1$ for LeNet-5 and ResNet-56/110.
+Similar to \cite{singh2020leveraging}, the regularizer term $\lambda$ is set to $1$ for LeNet-5 and ResNet-50/56/110.
 However, we empirically observe that the value of $\lambda$ as $0.8$ gives better results for VGG-16.
-We prune $M \%$ of the filters from each convolution layer simultaneously.
+We prune $M \%$ of the filters from each convolutional layer simultaneously.
 The $M \%$ is considered as $10 \%$ for LeNet-5, VGG-16.
-Whereas, for ResNet-56 and ResNet-110, we prune $2$, $4$, $8$ filters from each convolution layer correspond to three blocks.
+Whereas, from ResNet-56, ResNet-110, and ResNet-50, we prune $2$, $4$, $8$ filters from each convolutional layer correspond to three blocks.
 We repeat this pruning process until there is a performance drop below a certain threshold, which is also a hyper-parameter.
-In our experiments, we set the threshold value $1\%, 2\%$, and $2 \%$ for LeNet-5 \cite{lecun1998gradient}, VGG-16 \cite{simonyan2014very}, and ResNet-56/110 \cite{he2016deep} models, respectively.
+In our experiments, we set the threshold value $1\%, 2\%$, $2 \%$, and $3 \%$ for LeNet-5 \cite{lecun1998gradient}, VGG-16 \cite{simonyan2014very}, ResNet-56/110 \cite{he2016deep}, ResNet-50 \cite{he2016deep} models, respectively.
 Next, we discuss the datasets utilized for conducting the experiments and then we present a comprehensive results analysis and discussion.